 Graduate applications are handled by a combination of Brown CS and the School of Professional Studies.
 First, your application is formally processed by the School of Professional Studies.
 Its content is then read by members of Brown CS, who then forward their recommendations to the School of Professional Studies.
 Finally, the School of Professional Studies formally admits you to the program.
 Therefore, you may receive correspondence from either Brown CS or the School of Professional Studies.

 To complete your application, submit the following via the online application system:

-Please submit an official transcript for all programs, both undergraduate and graduate, for which you were awarded a degree.
+Please submit a transcript for all programs, both undergraduate and graduate, which you have attended.
 Please note that unofficial transcripts may be uploaded to the online application, but official transcripts are required for enrollment if you are accepted into the program.